yonatanam/grclient/README.md

 Use //TODO <text here> to add a flag of tood in eclipse

 To make a GUI window open at the center of the screen - use frame.setLocationRelativeTo(null);

+Resultset is not Serializable!
+Therefore if we fetch data from SQL we must first convert it to a Serializable data structure in order to be able to send it over the network